spinicist/riesling/docs/util.rst

 * ``--sense-vol=N``

-    Use the specified volume for SENSE map estimation (default last).
+    Use the specified volume for SENSE map estimation (default first).

 * ``--sense-res=R``